-Sel3 through Sel0 are a readback of the state of the Sel3 through Sel0 bits as they were when the conversion was started.
-See Offset 3 for an explanation of the Sel bits.
+Sel3 through Sel0 are a readback of the state of the Sel3 through Sel0 bits associated with the point in the point list FIFO that started the conversion.
+See Offset 2&3 for an explanation of the Sel bits.

-Offset 2 Write A/D Control Setup Channel, Range, and Single-Ended or Differential Mode.
+Offset 2&3 Write A/D Control Setup Point List

-Offset 2 Read A/D Control Readback
+Offset 2&3 Read A/D Control Readback